 Return to the hall.
 A sound.
 Pause.
 Wait.
 Listen.
 Something.
 Someone coming up the stairway.
 A blurry form coming into view.
 Try to scream.
 Screams can’t come.
 A hand.
 Touching… touching… me.

 “Mary?
 I heard you moaning in your sleep,” It was Sean, standing next to her chair.

 “Oh, I’m… it was just a dream… just a bad dream, I was alone and afraid,” Mary said.

-“Come to bed,” he said, “You don’t have to sleep alone anymore.”
+“Come to bed,” said Sean, “You don’t have to sleep alone anymore.”